bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

-🎙️ Flipkart UI Engineer interview experience
+🎙️ Flipkart UI Engineer interview - My experience

 Over the last year, some people have asked me about the UI interview process at Flipkart.
 I might have said I will write back in some time, but never got around to writing.
 Sorry for that!

 Here's a detailed version -
 📞  A recruiting agency (Interviewbit) contacted me and setup the onsite.
 There was no screening round, it was directly onsite.
 About 10-12 candidates were invited to apply for the same role, on a weekend.
 (Flipkart loves this group interview thing through agencies, and that is your best shot of getting to the door.
 Most of the colleagues i have heard from also got in through similar route.
 Its sad, but referral is almost useless here and gets ignored most of the time.)

 📅  The interview was mostly a one-day process - from morning to late evening.
-First, they asked us to gather in a meeting room and explain the machine coding task (1st round).
+First, they asked us to gather in a meeting room and explained the machine coding task (1st round).
 Next rounds are ps/ds (problem solving + data structure), UI round and finally, manager round.

-💻Machine coding - This is a ui you have to build using plain html/css/js - no ui library like react or vue is allowed.
+Machine coding - This is a ui you have to build using plain html/css/js - no ui library like react or vue is allowed.
 Think beforehand how you want to build using plain js, keeping it modular and everything.
 There is a list of reqd and good to have features.
 Complete atleast some of them.
 But more focus is on clean coding, best practices and logic, rather than on the ui look.
 Have a scaffolding with import/export support ready (webpack or something).

 Example task -  Consider a list and detail view of credit cards.
 There is a existing list of cards, clicking on one of them opens a edit form (for the card details) below.
 This details form has dynamic validation.
 When the user is typing card number, detect the type of card and change validation (or remove if reqd) other card details fields like cvv, expiry, etc.